Last Updated on March 16, 2023 by Jessica Lauren Vine

 Despite these cons, many people love cable and pulley slide outs because of the ease of use and the lack of maintenance they require.

 The other two types of slide outs are the Schwintek slides and the power gear slide out system.
 Neither of these systems is as popular as the pulley and cable or the rack and pinion slide out systems and is only used for specific purposes.
+When looking at how to adjust a camper slide out, let’s hope you have a more popular system.

 What is a Slide Out on an RV?